In an increasingly globalised world, where goods flow readily across borders, we offer clients the upstream perspective on commerce.

 Our approach to event organization is characterised by personal presence and rigorous preparation.
-We thoroughly appraise each site and venue in advance, and we build face-to-face relationships with everyone on whom we rely to make events successful.
-In frontier markets, the hands-on approach is the only way to go.
+We thoroughly appraise each site and venue in advance, and we build strong relationships with everyone on whom we rely to make events successful.
+In frontier economies, the hands-on approach is the only way to go.

 As well as using our local knowledge to put together great events, we can provide our guests with on-the-spot analysis and market understanding.
-We accompany our clients on trips whenever possible, and we aim to make their experience both enjoyable and insightful.
+We accompany our clients on trips as much as possible, and we aim to make their experience enjoyable as well as insightful.

 Follow this link to download Agathon International’s “customer journey” planning tool for frontier market seminars.

 “Good fortune is what happens when opportunity meets with planning.”

 – Thomas Edison

 Seeking the ‘common good’, both for international organisations and for developing-world stakeholders, underpins Agathon’s operations.
 The company’s name is derived from the ancient Greek κοινὸν ἀγαθόν, used by Plato to discuss this concept in his works.